Skip to content

 }

-GodotIQ searches for .godotiq.json in the directory passed via --project or set in GODOTIQ_PROJECT_ROOT:
+GodotIQ searches for .godotiq.json in the directory set via GODOTIQ_PROJECT_ROOT:

 Terminal window